karlnapf/shogun-wiki/GSoC_2016_project_fundamental_usual_suspects.md

 1.)
 Write a script/program to compare performance with an existing ML library, on a challenging practical application.
 Such a benchmark should test various aspects: correctness, speed, different data sizes, different problem flavours.

 2.)
 Identify the most severe bottlenecks where Shogun does not perform well.
-This might be pure software-engineering related questions, but also depend on the mathematical formulations of the algorithms (see e.g. [PCA improvements](https://github.com/shogun-toolbox/shogun/issues/1876)).
+This might be pure software-engineering related questions, but also depends on the mathematical formulations of the algorithms (see e.g. [PCA improvements](https://github.com/shogun-toolbox/shogun/issues/1876)).

 3.)
-Re-write the code that concerns them.
+Re-write the code that concerns the algorithms in question.
 Test.
 Produce clean code that is easy to read (see for example our HMM implementation if you want to see unreadable code)

 4.)
 Give the whole implementation a general clean-up: Documentation, unit testing, examples.